Most business owners come to me wanting a simple answer to this question.

 Short-term (Months 1-3)

-- Test keywords and conversion rates
+- Research and test keywords — and look at conversion rates

-- Gather market data
+- Gather market data to fuel future campaigns

 Medium-term (Months 4-6)

-- Scale successful Google Ads campaigns
+- Scale the most successful Google Ads campaigns

-- Implement SEO content strategy
+- Implement an awesome SEO content strategy

-- Optimize based on Ads data
+- Optimize the strategy based on Ads data and insights

-- Build organic presence
+- Build an organic presence

 Long-term (Months 7+)